How To Keep News Years’ Resolutions from Reverting to Default

 So you’d like to read the Bible through in a year in ten translations?
 How about choosing one translation and then choosing a plan to follow?
 There are so many choices out there.
 You can follow a plan online, or print out your own plan.
 Try this , or this.
 Or you can google and find your own plan.

-So you want to lose weight in 2016?
+So you want to lose weight in 2026?
 You’re really not going to have any desserts for an entire year?
 Come on, be realistic.
 What’s your plan?
 Exercise or attend a gym?
 How often?
 For how long?
 What about nutrition?
 What about water intake?
-What about check-points?
+Do you have check-points?
 What’s the plan?
 If you lack a plan, will it really happen?

 You want to start attending and/or choose a church?
 What’s your plan?
 Visit four churches in four months, one a month for each month?
 Visit in a Bible study?
 Just stay home until the mood to be a stranger in a church hits you?
 What are the chances it will happen if you don’t have a plan?